 See our page on Training a Reliable Recall for full details.

 See our page on Exercise for guidelines on how much exercise your puppy should get.

 See our Socialization page for information on this very important topic.

 Feeding and Crate Time

 Go to our soon to be written Feeding page for information on how to feed your new puppy.
 This page will include details such as how much and how often to feed as well as give you details on how to continue our “meal time manners” routine.
 It also includes information on bowls, watering food, and feeding schedules.
 We are currently writing this page and it should be posted soon.

 Other Training Tips for After Puppy Pick Up

 Follow the guidelines on our Do’s and Don’ts for positive reinforcement training page.
 This post has information that should be helpful throughout your puppy’s life.

 Below is a short fun video of a puppy heeling off leash at 10 weeks.
-Many Summer Brook trained puppies will heel off leash for short periods of time.
-If yours doesn’t already, keep up the training and yours should be too with a few days or weeks.
+Summer Brook puppies are trained to heel both on and off leash.
 It’s fun to watch a puppy when he is focused and working!